swayos/swayos.github.io/README.md

 chsh -s /bin/zsh
 ```

 Now zsh will setup XDG_SESSION_DIR and start sway automatically as a dbus session on the default terminal ( sway as a dbus session is needed for pipewire and other programs ).
-It will also remember every command you typed and offers command completion which is the best thing in terminals
+It will also remember every command you typed and offers command completion which is the best thing in terminals. zsh-autosuggestions location may differ on different distros, edit ~/.zshrc with the correct location if error emerges.

 <br/>